Mhz95/mySQL-DB-Import-from-Excel/README.md

 #### Steps to run:
 1- Setup MySQL locally
-2- Create any table then update line 16 at `Database.java` with your DBNAME
+2- Create any DB then update line 16 at `Database.java` with your DBNAME
 ```
             this.conn = DriverManager.getConnection("jdbc:mysql://127.0.0.1:3306/DBNAME?user=root&serverTimezone=UTC");